How to pull Collibra Edge docker images

 jq -r .enabledImages

-Important If you use SSO, instead of username and password, you need to open /resources/manifests/sc-dgc-secret.yaml to obtain the username and password listed in the file.
+Important If you use SSO, you must use the credentials found in the/resources/manifests/sc-dgc-secret.yaml file instead of your Collibra username and password.
 Enter the username for <dic_user> and enter the password for <dgc_pass>.

 Example